w3c/w3c-website-frontend/docs/front-end-integration/README.md

 # Front-end integration

-Documentation on how to integrate built HTML/CSS templates with content (from a CMS or other data sources) in Symfony.
+The following is an overview on how to integrate HTML/CSS templates with content (from a CMS or other data sources) in Symfony to create finished web pages with real content.
 We are using the [Strata Frontend library](https://github.com/strata/frontend) to help integrate with headless CMS and other data sources.
+CraftCMS uses [GraphQL](https://graphql.org/learn/) for all API queries.

 ## Routing and localisation